 In this post, I’m going to cover the following step-by-step guides.
 I’ve not covered all the Firewall rules required for all the features of SCCM 2012.
 However, I tried to cover one example each with all scenarios.

-- How to Create “WMI” Inbound Windows Firewall Rule for SCCM ConfigMgr 2012 client push?
+- How do you create a “WMI” Inbound Windows Firewall Rule for the SCCM ConfigMgr 2012 client push?

-- How to Create “File and Printer Sharing” Inbound Firewall Rule for SCCM ConfigMgr client?
+- How do you create a “File and Printer Sharing” Inbound Firewall Rule for the SCCM ConfigMgr client?

-- How to Configure Windows Firewall to “Allow ICMP or Ping Response”?
+- How do you configure the Windows firewall to “Allow ICMP or Ping Response”?

 - How do we create an inbound “custom port TCP or UDP in Windows Firewall?